Talking with Voices: A Survivor-Informed Dialogical Approach to Working with Distressing Voices

 Learning Objectives

-- 1. To define the current state of the evidence base for the Talking with Voices approach.
+- Define the current state of the evidence base for the Talking with Voices approach.

-- 2. To list the key clinical components of the Talking with Voices intervention.
+- List the key clinical components of the Talking with Voices intervention.

-- 3. To explain how voices with diverse presentations can be constructed as protective and functional in context.
+- Explain how voices with diverse presentations can be constructed as protective and functional in context.

 Learning Levels